polybar/polybar/README.md

 ## Configuration

 The configuration syntax is very much **WIP**.
-An upcoming change will replace all occurences of colon's with dashes in the parameter names.
-If you have any feedback or suggestions, please [create an issue ticket](https://github.com/jaagr/lemonbuddy/issues).
+If you have any feedback or suggestions on how to improve it, please [create an issue ticket](https://github.com/jaagr/lemonbuddy/issues), or a pull request.

 When working with unicode symbols, remember that fonts render them differently.
 Changing font can change the quality of your generated output drastically.
 One must-have font